intel/mlir-extensions/docs/rfcs/XeGPU.md

   * sg_layout: Defines the n-d arrangement of subgroups within the workgroup.
   * sg_data: Specifies the shape of the tensor for each subgroup after decomposition.
   * inst_data: Specifies the shape of the tensor for each instruction at subgroup level.
 It maybe identical to sg_data.
   * lane_layout: Defines the n-d arrangement of WIs within the subgroup.
-It was known as `wi_layout`.
+It is renamed from sgmap's `wi_layout`.
   * lane_data: Specifies the shape of the tensor fragment that each WI owns.
 The lane_data must be contiguous.
 One instruction may owns multiple lane_data.
-It was known as `wi_data`.
+It is renamed from sgmap's `wi_data`.
   * order: The dimension order used to linearize n-d subgroup ids and lane ids.
 The first dimension in the order list is the fastest-changing dimension.

 Example of linerized subgourp id regarding order[1, 0] vs. order [0, 1].